This Code of Ethics and Business Conduct applies to all Employees.

 LAWS, STATUTES AND REGULATIONS

 It is the policy of Magellan to comply, not merely with the letter, but also with the spirit of the law.
 Violation of the law can affect Magellan’s reputation and ability to carry on business.
+Each Employee has an obligation to comply with all applicable laws, rules and regulations of the locations where Magellan does business.
+These include, without limitation, laws covering bribery and kickbacks, copyrights, trademarks and trade secrets, information privacy, insider trading, illegal political contributions, antitrust prohibitions, foreign corrupt practices, offering or receiving gratuities, environmental hazards, employment discrimination or harassment, occupational health and safety, false or misleading financial information or misuse of corporate assets.
 Each Employee is responsible for knowing and understanding the laws, rules and regulations applicable to the performance of his or her duties at Magellan and complying with both the letter and spirit of these laws, rules and regulations.
 Ignorance of the law is not a valid defense if the law has been contravened.
-Employees must not knowingly or actively assist in activity that is criminal in the jurisdictions in which Magellan conducts business.
+Employees must not knowingly or actively assist in activity that is criminal or illegal in the jurisdictions in which Magellan conducts business.
+No Employee of the Company has the authority to violate any law or to direct another person to violate any law on behalf of the Company.
 Employees who encounter situations where the requirements of the Code appear to conflict with local requirements must advise their supervisor.

 WAIVERS AND INTERPRETATION OF THE CODE

-Any waiver of this Code may be made only by the Board of Directors of Magellan Aerospace Corporation and will be promptly disclosed as required by law or regulation.
+Any waiver of this Code for any Director or executive officer may be made only by the Board of Directors of Magellan Aerospace Corporation and will be promptly disclosed as required by law or regulation.
+Any waiver of this Code for any other Employee may be made only by the Chief Executive Officer of Magellan in writing.
 The Board has the exclusive responsibility for the final interpretation of this Code.
-This Code may be revised, changed or amended at any time by the Board without prior notice.
+This Code and the matters addressed herein may be revised, changed, supplemented or amended at any time by the Board without prior notice.

 RELATIONSHIP TO OTHER POLICIES

 If you are an Employee of Magellan, all Company policies apply to you.
-If you are a director, the guidelines of the Board of Directors will guide you procedurally in your position as a director.
+If you are a Director, the guidelines of the Board will guide you procedurally in your position as a Director.

-Magellan’s suppliers, contractors, joint venture partners and business partners shall be directed to Magellan’s website to read the Code.
+Magellan’s suppliers, contractors, joint venture partners and business partners shall be directed to Magellan’s website http://dev.magellan.aero/ for a copy of the Code online.
 Such parties shall be asked to respect the terms and intent of the Code.

-Questions concerning this Code should be referred to an Employee’s immediate supervisor, department head, human resources department, division vice president or subsidiary general manager.
-In the case of directors, questions should be directed to the Chairman of the Board.
+Questions concerning this Code should be referred to the Employee’s immediate supervisor, department head, human resources department or divisional management.
+In the case of Directors, questions should be directed to the Chairman of the Board.